crossbario/crossbar-fabric-docs/README.md

     docker run -it --rm crossbario/crossbar-fabric:latest

+> Note: above will pull the Crossbar.io Fabric Docker image for x86-64.
+For ARM (32 bit) based devices like the Pi, use the `crossbario/crossbar-fabric-armhf` image.
+For ARM 64 bit based devices, use the `crossbario/crossbar-fabric-aarch64` image.

-When the node is started the first time, a new node public/private key pair is generated.
-Further, the node will first need to be paired with CFC.
+As the node is started the first time, a new node public/private key pair is generated.

+This (new) key pair is then used when authenticating to CFC, but the (public) key is still unknown to CFC.

+The process of assigning a node public key to a management realm is called "pairing".

+Pairing a node with a management realm can be done via Crossbar.io Fabric Shell and programatically via the CFC API today, and there will be a Web user interface too.

 ### Fabric Shell